komsan-k/IO-engineering/week-1/slot-04/lab/gesture-APAD-9960/README.md

-# Custom Gesture Recognition Using APDS-9960 and ESP32
+# Gesture Recognition Using APDS-9960 and ESP32

 ## 1. Introduction